SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

 {: .challenge}

 > ## Syntax highlighting
 > A side note on syntax highlighting.
-It it very useful and some text editors provide it as default (Vim, Emacs).
+It is very useful and some text editors provide it as default (Vim, Emacs).
 Nano also provide it for a few languages:
 > <img src="{{ page.root }}/fig/nano-syntax-highlight-languages.png" alt="nano syntax languages" width="50%" height="50%" />
 > To activate it for Bash, create a .nanorc file in your home directory with the following line:
 > <pre style="color: silver; background: black;">include /usr/share/nano/sh.nanorc</pre>